-Remove the nine clutch bolts from the pressure plate and remove the clutch assembly.
-The clutch was examined and it could be seen that the clutch was near the end of its service life, as the clutch lining had worn close to flush with the lining rivets.
-Due to this wear, the clutch diaphragm fingers would not be operating in their optimum position and therefore giving a heavier feeling clutch pedal.
+Remove the nine clutch bolts from the pressure plate, and remove the clutch assembly.
+At this point, the clutch was examined and it could be seen that the clutch was near the end of its service life.
+The clutch lining had worn close to flush with the lining rivets (Fig3).
+Due to this wear, the clutch diaphragm fingers would not be operating in their optimum position, and created a heavier feeling clutch pedal.

-The customer had authorized replacing the dual mass flywheel as advised as best practice, so a LuK RepSet DMF was the chosen repair solution as it contains all parts required for the repair.
+The customer had authorized replacing the dual mass flywheel

+as advised as best practice, so a LuK RepSet DMF was the chosen repair solution, as it contains all parts required for the repair.

-Remove the six DMF retaining bolts and remove the DMF, inspect the rear of the engine for any leaks.
-Rectify as required, then clean the back of the engine with clutch and brake dust cleaner, to avoid any contamination of the new clutch and DMF assembly.
+Remove the six DMF retaining bolts and remove the DMF.
+Inspect the rear of the engine for any leaks, rectify as required and then clean the back of the engine with clutch and brake dust cleaner to avoid any contamination of the new clutch and DMF assembly.

-Mount the new DMF onto the crankshaft and insert the new bolts, tighten in an even and sequential manner and torque to the manufacture's specification.
-When correctly torqued, degrease the DMF face with clutch and brake dust cleaner (Fig 3).
+Mount the new DMF onto the crankshaft, and insert the new bolts.
+Tighten in an even and sequential manner, and torque to the manufacture's specification.
+When correctly torqued, degrease the DMF face with clutch and brake dust cleaner (Fig 4).

-Remove the two CSC retaining bolts and remove the CSC.
-Check for any leaks, or for any play in the gearbox input shaft.
-Clean the bellhousing with clutch and brake dust cleaner.
-Carefully mount the new CSC ,taking note of the service information with reference to the clutch pipe grommet.
-Insert the two CSC retaining bolts and torque as required (Fig 4).
+Remove the two CSC retaining bolts and remove the CSC, check for any leaks.
+Also check for any play in the gearbox input shaft, and then clean the bellhousing with clutch and brake dust cleaner.
+Carefully mount the new CSC, taking note of the service information with reference to the clutch pipe grommet.
+Insert the two CSC retaining bolts and torque as required.

-Apply a light smear of high melting point grease to the splines on the gearbox input shaft and then mount the new clutch plate onto the input shaft.
-This will confirm the clutch plate is correct and also evenly distribute the grease.
+Apply a light smear of high melting point grease to the splines on the gearbox input shaft, and then mount the new clutch plate onto the input shaft.
+This will confirm the clutch plate is correct and will also evenly distribute the grease.
 Remove the clutch plate and wipe off any excess grease.

-Fit the new clutch onto the DMF.
-Mount the new clutch plate onto the DMF, ensuring "Gearbox side" is visible and then align using a clutch alignment tool.
-Degrease the clutch pressure plate surface with clutch and brake dust cleaner, position the clutch pressure plate onto the DMF alignment dowels, fit and tighten the nine clutch bolts in an even and sequential manner.
-Be sure to torque to the manufacture's specification.
-Remove the clutch alignment tool.
+Fit the new clutch onto the DMF, mount the new clutch plate onto the DMF ensuring "Gearbox side" is visible (Fig 5), and then align using a clutch alignment tool.
+Degrease the clutch pressure plate surface with clutch and brake dust cleaner.
+Position the clutch pressure plate onto the DMF alignment dowels, then fit and tighten the nine clutch bolts in an even and sequential manner Torque to the manufacture's specification, and then remove the clutch alignment tool.

-Before fitting the gearbox, ensure the engine

-to gearbox alignment dowels are positioned correctly, and that all cables etc. are clear of the bellhousing area to aid gearbox fitment.
-At this point it is always best practice to flush the old clutch fluid out of the hydraulic system, and refill with new fluid, ensuring it is the correct specification.
+Before fitting the gearbox, ensure the engine to gearbox alignment dowels are positioned correctly, and that all cables etc. are clear of the bellhousing area to aid gearbox fitment.
+At this point, it is always best practice to flush the old clutch fluid out of the hydraulic system and refill with new fluid, ensuring it is the correct specification.
 This will eliminate any contamination to the new seal in the CSC.

-Gearbox installation
+Gearbox Installation

-Place the gearbox onto the transmission jack, raise the transmission jack and when the gearbox is close to the engine, spend a little time aligning the gearbox.
-Ease into position, and then onto the alignment dowels, and insert and tighten a couple of easily accessible bellhousing bolts.
-Using the transmission jack, raise the gearbox and install the gearbox mounting, and the engine support.
-The transmission jack can now be removed, and all other parts can be fitted, in reverse order of removal.
+Place the gearbox onto the transmission jack and raise it.
+When the gearbox is close to the engine, spend a little time aligning the gearbox, ease it into position and then onto the alignment dowels, then insert and tighten a couple of easily accessible bellhousing bolts.
+Using the transmission jack, raise the gearbox and install the gearbox mounting.
+The engine support and jack can now be removed, and then all parts can be fitted in reverse order of removal.